Get Tech Tips

 As HVAC contractors, we are tasked with keeping staff and customers safe during the outbreak, and we are relied upon to provide some guidance to customers about how to protect themselves against the virus in the air.

 For employers and employees looking to navigate the new FMLA/FFRCA legislation, we put together a document covering the main points, and we included the federal poster on the topic HERE.

 At HVAC School, we've been doing a lot of reading and listening to people with a lot more knowledge on these topics than we had before writing this guide.
 Even after conducting all the best research possible, it must be said we are not microbiologists, epidemiologists, or industrial hygienists.
 Our understanding of this outbreak is ever-evolving, and we will update this guide as new information becomes available.
 Still, the best resource for general information regarding prevention and care is available at the CDC website.

 As with many things in our trade, it is helpful to gain a simple mental picture of how things work, even if it isn't a perfect representation.

 When we ingest or inhale the SARS-CoV-2 virus, it attaches itself to our cells and “injects” that genetic information into our cells, causing them to create more of the virus to infect more cells with new spiky spheres.
-Some of these get expelled from our mouth and nose when we cough, sneeze, or talk, and some emissions make their way onto our hands when we touch things.
+Some of these get expelled from our mouths and noses when we cough, sneeze, or talk.
+Some emissions make their way onto our hands when we touch things.

 The key thing to get our heads around:

-We are the virus factories, our own cells make it based on the tiny plans planted in them.
-This matters, because if we think of viruses like bacteria or fungus that are living and grow, then we will come to incorrect conclusions.
+We are the virus factories; our own cells make it based on the tiny plans planted in them.
+This matters because if we think of viruses like bacteria or fungi that are living and growing, then we will come to incorrect conclusions.

 Viruses have a fatty (lipid) coating that makes up the sphere, and the spikes that make it stick are little proteins.